Jean-Pierre Coopman: Fighting career

 Though best known in fight circles as an opponent of Muhammad Ali, Coopman had been fighting for a half decade, before being granted his title shot at "The Greatest".
 He began in the amateur ranks, rising quickly enough to compete in the 1971 European Championships, where he was knocked out by a far more experienced (315 fights) Soviet fighter.
 He turned professional in 1972.

 Coopman fought his early bouts primarily in Belgium, though he is recorded as having won an early match versus Harald Skog, in Oslo, Norway.
 Coopman lost (via decision) to Rudie Lubbers of The Netherlands, in 1973.
 Coopman's earlier record shows a disqualification victory over Terry Daniels, who had also received a title shot during his own career, versus Smokin' Joe Frazier, in January 1972.
 Despite mixed fortunes, Coopman proved popular with his fellow Belgians, and by 1975, was able to pursue boxing as a full-time career; the company which employed him to sculpt, now paid him to fight, instead.

-Coopman was said to have been one of the least-deserving boxers to fight for the heavyweight title.
+Coopman was said to have been one of the least deserving heavyweight boxers to receive a heavyweight title shot.
 Ali had recently had his third fight with Joe Frazier, the "Thrilla in Manila", a match Ali later called, "the closest thing to death."
 Understandably, the champion wanted an "easy" opponent.
 The match was made almost by happenstance, as the promotion fell to George Kanter, a Belgian by birth.
 Kanter, after surveying the European scene, contacted Charles de Jager, Coopman's manager, and thus the match was made.
 Coopman, unknown outside Belgium, was overwhelmed by the sudden fame.
 Ali was a hero to him, and he was grateful for a title shot.

 Coopman was dubbed "The Lion of Flanders" by the Western press, but he had never called himself that.
 The name was thought to be related to Coopman's birthday, 11 July, which is a national holiday in Flanders marking a military victory over the French, in 1302.

-The fight took place in San Juan, Puerto Rico, on 20 February 1976 at Roberto Clemente Coliseum; the fight was not broadcast by Belgian media, as Coopman's native land was the first nation to ban boxing broadcasts.
+The fight took place in San Juan, Puerto Rico, on 20 February 1976 at Roberto Clemente Coliseum; the fight was not broadcast by Belgian media, as Belgium banned boxing broadcasts.
 CBS Sports broadcast the bout in the US for free, in prime time.
 The bout was easy for Ali, who knocked out Coopman in round five.

 After the Ali fight, Coopman became European champion after beating a Basque, Jose Urtain.
 Two months later, in Antwerp, he lost the title to Lucien Rodriguez of France.
 He retired in 1980.
 His last official fight was against Cookie Wallace.

 In 1995 he fought Freddy De Kerpel while acting in the film Camping Cosmos.

 As of 2007, Coopman was painting oil paintings of famous boxers.
 He was awarded a contract to sculpt a statue of fellow Belgian fighter Cyril Delannoit.

 Coopman was the subject of "Lion", a tongue-in-cheek tribute by songwriter Freddy Blohm.